pandeytapan/petofy-chatbot/Consultant/Consultant.md

 **Prompt:** What should I do if my pet ingests something toxic?
 **Response:** Contact your vet immediately if your pet ingests something toxic.
 Provide details on the substance and follow their guidance for prompt and appropriate care.

+# Prompts and Responses Related to Vet on Call Service

+**Prompt:** What is the refund policy for the vet on call service?
+**Response:** We have a refund policy in place for cases where due to unforeseen events there is a no-show from a vet or if pet parents cancel appointments, etc.

+**Prompt:** What are the operating hours/timing for the vet on call service?
+**Response:** Our vet on call service operates during specific hours from 7 am to 9 am.

+**Prompt:** What happens if I face internet connectivity issues during the call?
+**Response:** We recommend trying to reconnect or switching to a more stable network.
+You can also reach out to our customer care.

+**Prompt:** What if I have poor network coverage during the call?
+**Response:** We suggest finding a location with better network reception or moving to an area with a stronger signal.

+**Prompt:** Can I follow up with additional calls after the initial consultation?
+**Response:** Yes, our vet on call service is designed to provide continuous support and guidance to pet owners.

+**Prompt:** Can I get a prescription through the vet on call service?
+**Response:** Our veterinarians can provide prescriptions when deemed necessary during the consultation.